LECOM at Seton Hill

 Medical students begin their coursework on the Seton Hill campus in buildings renovated to suit the students’ unique learning needs.
 Changes were made to both Lynch Hall and Reeves Hall to include additional administrative and instructional space, a laboratory for the students to practice osteopathic manipulative medicine (OMM) and a Learning Resource Center for study materials.

-Students benefit from close relationships with the Allegheny Health Network (Forbes Hospital and Allegheny General Hospital) in Pittsburgh, Conemaugh Health System in Johnstown, Somerset Hospital in Somerset, and Fayette Regional Health System (Uniontown Hospital) in Uniontown, all of which provide valuable clinical training for students during their third and fourth years.
+Students benefit from close relationships with the Allegheny Health Network (Forbes Hospital and Allegheny General Hospital) in Pittsburgh, Conemaugh Health System in Johnstown, UPMC Somerset in Somerset, and Fayette Regional Health System (Uniontown Hospital) in Uniontown, all of which provide valuable clinical training for students during their third and fourth years.
 Through the Lake Erie Consortium for Osteopathic Medical Training (LECOMT), students will have access to more hospitals for clinical training and post-graduate training.

 LECOM offers its students memberships and affiliations with a wide selection of campus clubs, societies, and professional associations, including local chapters of leading osteopathic organizations.
 Some of these clubs are Emergency Medicine Club, Neurology Club, SOMA, SOSA, and Global and Underserved Medicine Club.
 Whether social or with the goal to advocate on issues, involvement in student activities can be an important of part of the medical school experience.